-Brittany Wilhelm represents clients in investigations by the U.S. Department of Justice and Securities and Exchange Commission.
-She has experience defending individuals and corporations in government and criminal investigations involving allegations of insider trading, fraud, corruption, and other wrongdoing.
-In addition, Brittany has experience conducting internal investigations into allegations of misconduct and counseling clients on compliance with anticorruption laws, including the Foreign Corrupt Practices Act.
+Brittany Wilhelm represents clients in high-stakes investigations by the U.S. Department of Justice and Securities and Exchange Commission.
+She has experience defending corporations and their directors and officers against alleged violations of state and federal laws, including insider trading, accounting irregularities, health care fraud, the Foreign Corrupt Practices Act (FCPA), the False Claims Act (FCA), and other business-related wrongdoing.
+Brittany is also experienced in conducting internal investigations into allegations of misconduct.
+She frequently counsels clients on compliance-related issues, including federal securities laws and the FCPA, to avoid government investigations and enforcement actions.

-Brittany also represents corporate clients in complex litigation matters in state and federal courts.
-She has assisted clients in matters involving shareholder derivative lawsuits, business torts, and contract disputes, among other issues.
-Brittany has experience in various aspects of pretrial and trial preparation procedures, including legal research, discovery, motion practice, and depositions.
+In addition, Brittany represents corporate clients in complex civil and criminal litigation in state and federal courts.
+She has experience in various aspects of pretrial and trial procedures, including discovery, motion practice, witness preparation, and depositions.

 - Cleveland State University (J.D. summa cum laude 2017; Recipient, Faculty Award for Highest Academic Grade Average, Class of 2017; Publications Editor, Cleveland State Law Review); The University of Akron (B.A. in English summa cum laude 2014)